 For more information about our program's goals, see:

 For more information about required and elective coursework, see:

 Materials science and engineering students take a capstone design course in their senior year.
 In recent years, they have worked on a wide range of projects including a shape memory alloy (a metal that "remembers" its shape and, using heat, can return to its original form), self-healing polymers, carbon nanotubes for organic solar cells, and zinc oxide tetrapods for microelectronic sensors.

 These projects have interesting potential real-world applications.
 Dropping your MP3 player and cracking the case or scratching the finish is frustrating.
 If the case were made out of a self-healing polymer, it could repair itself automatically.
 Imagine a miniaturized "lab on a chip," only a fraction of an inch on a side, that can test for dangerous pathogens, perform routine lab analyses for doctors, or signal the presence of toxic chemicals in the water or air.
 Materials science students have worked on the microfluidic technologies that will make the miniaturization of many biomedical laboratory processes possible.

-To learn more about the Capstone design course, review the syllabus and see presentations and reports from former students, visit the ENMA 490: Materials Design homepage.
+To learn more about the Capstone design course, review the syllabus and see presentations and reports from former students, visit ENMA 490: Materials Design.

 You can also visit our news coverage of our seniors' Capstone presentations:

 Our students find themselves working on materials problems with collaborative teams that might include students in physics, bioengineering, chemistry, electrical engineering, and mechanical engineering.
 Research opportunities include developing new materials for energy applications (fuel cells, hydrogen storage, advanced batteries), new biomaterials for medically implanted devices, nanocomposites, shape memory metals, materials for thermoelectric devices, and nanomaterials.